nikhil0207/opendoc-sg-courts-mobile-app-user-guide/draft.md

 ### Version 1.6.10

 **What's new**

-- Law Firm Users who login using CorpPass
+* Law Firm Users who login using CorpPass
--
-	- View hearings in the Hearing List for Today, Tomorrow, This Week, or Later (up to the hearing period selected in the settings)
+	- See Hearing Lists for Today, Tomorrow, This Week, or Later (per period indicated in **Settings**)
 	- Display hearing outcomes (if provided) in the Hearing List.
-	- Fix Settings page to allow scrolling if the device screen size is smaller.
+	- Allow for scrolling if the device screen size is small.
-	- View the list of court hearing venues and the hearings scheduled in the venue for the day.
+	- See the list of court hearing venues and hearings scheduled in the venue for the day.
-	- Choose to enable notifications for All cases, My cases, or None (Disable notifications).
+	- App notifications enabled.
-	- Share documents by using the icon at the top right when the case document is opened.
+	- Share documents by using icon when the case document is opened.
-	- See an icon on the case in Law Firm Cases if the case is represented by you (who is logged in).
+	- Icon on the to indicate cases you are counsel for in Law Firm Cases.

 **Known Issues**
-- Document sharing of court order will not have Authentic Court Orders features.
+* Document sharing of court order will not have Authentic Court Orders features.
-- Intermittent display issues with venue info and UI alignment issues will be made available in the upcoming releases.
+* Intermittent display issues with **Venue Info** and UI alignment issues.

 ### Version 1.6.9

 **What's new**
 1. Law Firm Users who login using CorpPass

-	- View hearings in the Hearing List for Today, Tomorrow, This Week, or Later (up to the hearing period selected in the settings)
-	- Display hearing outcomes (if provided) in the Hearing List.
-	- Fix Settings page to allow scrolling if the device screen size is smaller.
-	- View the list of court hearing venues and the hearings scheduled in the venue for the day.
-	- Choose to enable notifications for All cases, My cases, or None (Disable notifications).
+	- Access case(s), case related information and document(s) filed.
 	- Share documents by using the icon at the top right when the case document is opened.
-	- See an icon on the case in Law Firm Cases if the case is represented by you (who is logged in).
+	- See hearings scheduled in **Upcoming Hearing**  and **Calendar**.
+	- See list of court hearing venues and the hearings scheduled in the venue for the day.

 2. Litigant in person can login to the app using SingPass

 	- Access case(s), case related information and document(s) filed.
 	- Share documents by using the icon at the top right when the case document is opened.
-	- View hearings scheduled in the Upcoming Hearing List and Calendar.
+	- See hearings scheduled in **Upcoming Hearing** and **Calendar**.
-	- View the list of court hearing venues and the hearings scheduled in the venue for the day.
+	- See list of court hearing venues and the hearings scheduled in the venue for the day.

 **Known Issues**

 * Document sharing of court order will not have Authentic Court Orders features.
-* Intermittent display issues with venue info and UI alignment issues will be made available in the upcoming releases.
+* Intermittent display issues with **Venue Info** and UI alignment issues.

-## Give us your feedback
+## Feedback

 Your feedback will help us improve the app.
+Use Feedback button on the dashboard or go to:  [https://tinyurl.com/sgcourtsfeedback](https://tinyurl.com/sgcourtsfeedback). .

-Questions?
-You can contact us at: [elitigation@crimsonlogic.com.sg](mailto:elitigation@crimsonlogic.com.sg).
+Have questions or need help?
+Contact us at: [elitigation@crimsonlogic.com.sg](mailto:elitigation@crimsonlogic.com.sg).

-Information collected will be used only for purposes of the beta test – information will not be stored beyond the duration of the beta testing period.
+Information collected will be used only for purposes of improving the App – information will not be stored beyond the duration of the relevant testing period.

-You can give feedback by clicking the “Feedback” button on the Dashboard in the App.
-Alternatively, You can also provide feedback at: [https://tinyurl.com/sgcourtsfeedback](https://tinyurl.com/sgcourtsfeedback).

 ## FAQ

 ### What is SG Courts Mobile App?

-SG Courts Mobile App is a mobile application that is available on iOS and Android operating systems.
-You can use it to:
+SG Courts Mobile App is a mobile application that allows you to:

-* access to your case files;
+*	access your case files
-* access to your hearing calendar; and
+*	access your hearing calendar
-* access to your upcoming hearing list.
+*	access your upcoming hearing list
+*	take Q Ticket remotely for hearings*
+*	attend virtual hearings*

+    (*) planned feature

-More features will be added to the app so keep your app updated!
+More features will be added to the App so keep it updated!

-### Who is eligible for SG Courts Mobile App?
+### Who can use SG Courts Mobile App?

-The users who are eligible for SG Courts Mobile App are the existing eLitigation subscribers.
+Existing eLitigation subscribers.

-### Is the SG Courts Mobile App free?
+### Is SG Courts Mobile App free?

-Yes!
-SG Courts Mobile App is free.
-All you need is a smartphone and internet connection to log in, even when you are overseas.
+Yes, all you need is a smartphone and internet connection to login, even from overseas.

 ### Can I install the SG Courts Mobile app on multiple devices?

-SG Courts Mobile App can be installed on multiple mobile devices at the same time.
+Yes, the App can be installed on multiple mobile devices at the same time.

 ### How do I download and install SG Courts Mobile App?

-You can refer to the section Install for iPhones and iPads or Install for Android for more details.
+Refer to **Installation Guide for iPhone and iPad** or **Installation Guide for Android**.

 ### Which are the supported devices for SG Courts Mobile App?